-Revealingly, smoking is a major risk factor for shoulder problems,7 probably including frozen shoulder.
-Smoking probably contributes to the poor health that frozen shoulder is an expression of.
-Smoking is a well-known factor in many kinds of chronic pain.8
+Revealingly, smoking is a major risk factor for shoulder problems,14 which likely includes frozen shoulder.
+Smoking contributes to the poor health that seems to make frozen shoulder more likely.
+Among it’s many notoriously harmful effects, smoking is also a factor in many kinds of chronic pain.15

-An interesting theory is frozen shoulder occurs because “the human shoulder evolved for high speed projectile throwing” (Pietrzak 2016), and it suffers from neglect in modern living.
+An interesting theory is that frozen shoulder occurs because “the human shoulder evolved for high speed projectile throwing,”21 and it suffers from neglect in modern living.
 Sedentary tissues can cause trouble, and be more vulnerable to biological failure.
 In particular, Pietrzak suggests, injury near the shoulder might trigger an inflammatory reaction that’s just waiting to happen.

-I think it’s unlikely that the shoulder actually “evolved” for that purpose in the first place,9 and, even if it did, why would the shoulder be the only anatomy in the body with this problem?
-Surely many body parts tend to stagnate in modern living, and yet — as already noted — only shoulders “freeze” like this.
+I think it’s unlikely that the shoulder actually “evolved” for that purpose in the first place,22 and, even if it did, why would the shoulder be the only anatomy in the body with this problem?

 And could functional limitation be more prevalant in cases that are dragging on and on?
 Do some people slowly climb out of the frying pan of a sticky joint capsule and into the fire of a shoulder that’s just too uncomfortable to move?
 What if the door of shoulder movement stealthily transitioned from welded shut to just being rusted shut?